shakhaout/Text-Classification/README.md

 4. Output the result of running all the three values of k using all the three k-NN techniques into a single file.

-1.2 Naive Bayes (NB)
-Implement the Naive Bayes algorithm for text classification.
-Your goal is to predict the topic for N (initially take small number of rows, e.g., 50 rows from each file and later increase the number during final submission) number of texts/rows/documents from each file in the Test folder.
-Naive Bayes used to be the de facto method for text classification.
-1. Consider all the words of a test text/document/question as independent, then calculate the probability of the statement of being a topic and then pick up the topic which has the highest probability score.

-2. Try different smoothing factors (at least 50 different values).

-3. Output the result of running all the values of smoothing parameter into a single file.

-1.3 Comparison and Report Writing
-In this part, you will compare between the performance of k-NN classifier and Nave Bayes classifier for text classification.
-Follow the steps below:
-1. Take the best classifier from k-NN.
-Chose the best value of k and best measure of distance/similarity that gave the best performance.

-2. Compare the best k-NN with Bayesian classifier.
-Run 50 times both the K-NN and Bayesian learner.
-Report average accuracy.

-2. Dataset Description

-1. You can download the zipped file containing data. (link: https://www.dropbox.com/s/1jdct708qk8p6za/Data.zip?dl=0 )

-2. In the training and test folder, there are respective xml files.
-3. The topics.txt contains the name of the topics.
-For each topic, there should be a training xml file and test xml file in the respective folders.

-4. For both training and test type of files, take every line which starts with “<row” and keep only the “Body” portion of this row.
-Consider only this portion as a document (or text) and the name of the file as the topic name.